Celebrities React To Controversial James Gunn Firing By Disney

-The shocking revelation that Guardians of the Galaxy director, James Gunn has been fired by Disney due to certain offensive tweets posted between 2008 and 2012 is shaking up Hollywood.
-For those who may not know of this news can check out more information of Gunn’s comments and Disney severing ties here at the Inquisitr.
+The shocking revelation that Guardians of the Galaxy director James Gunn had been fired by Disney due to certain offensive tweets posted between 2008 and 2012 is shaking up Hollywood.
+Those who may not know of this news can check out more information of Gunn’s comments and Disney severing ties here at the Inquisitr.
 Many famous actors and writers continue to post their reactions to this news via their Twitter account, reports the Independent.

 Gunn had joked on social media about subjects such as pedophilia and rape.
-When these tweets were unearthed recently by a conservative news website, Disney’s response was to call it quits with 51 year-old film maker, Gunn, who was already working on Guardians of the Galaxy 3.
+When these tweets were unearthed recently by a conservative news website, Disney’s response was to call it quits with the 51-year-old filmmaker, Gunn, who was already working on Guardians of the Galaxy 3.

-Dave Bautista, the actor in the Guardians of the Galaxy franchise who plays the part of Drax, has come forward in defense of James Gunn, calling Gunn’s past actions “mistakes” while speaking out about his perception of the director’s nature and kindness, as well as remarking on the unfairness of this current situation.
+Dave Bautista, the actor in the Guardians of the Galaxy franchise who plays the part of Drax, has come forward in defense of James Gunn, calling Gunn’s past actions “mistakes,” while speaking out about his perception of the director’s nature and kindness, as well as remarking on the unfairness of this current situation.
 He alluded to further comment, which certainly fans are awaiting.

 I will have more to say but for right now all I will say is this..@JamesGunn is one of the most loving,caring,good natured people I have ever met.
 He’s gentle and kind and cares deeply for people and animals.
 He’s made mistakes.
 We all have.
 Im NOT ok with what’s happening to him